-The committee on public gounds and dty property reported adversely on the application of Brigham Lichty to buy and from the city, and recommended that an exchange of land be made to straighten property lines between the city and Mr. Lichty.
+The committee on public gounds and div property reported adversely on the application of Brigham Lichty to buy and from the city, and recommended that an exchange of land be made to straighten property lines between the div and Mr. Lichty.
 Report adopted.
-Chapter 70 of the Provo city ordin-inces releases to building inspector be interred in the committee and the atation of Brigham Lichty to buy special committee appointed to inves tigate this matter; report adopted.
+Chapter 70 of the Provo city ordin-mess restance to building inspector be referred as the committee and the atspecial committee appointed to inves-tigate this matter; report adopted.